Ramonrune/Palestra/README.md

-# Palestra
+# Lecture
-Repositório que contem os códigos utilizados na palestra realizada no SENAI Alvares Romi.
+Lecture that contains all code used on lecture in SENAI Alvares Romi